idaholab/moose/framework/doc/content/examples/ex01_inputfile.md

 ./ex01-opt -i ex01.i
 ```

 - This will generate the results file, out.e, as shown in Figure 2.
-This file may be viewed using [Peacock][gui] or an external application that supports the Exodus II format (e.g., Paraview).
+This file may be viewed using Peacock or an external application that supports the Exodus II format (e.g., Paraview).

-!media media/examples/ex01_results.png
+!media large_media/examples/ex01_results.png
        caption= Example 1 Results
        style=width:50%;